aldendaniels/knockout.mapping/README.md

 Introduction
 ---

 Due to lack of time this project was no longer actively maintained by the [original author](https://github.com/SteveSanderson/knockout.mapping/fork).
-I've forked it and will work to address issues present in the original issue-tracker.
+I've forked it mostly because I needed to add a `package.json` to install it as a dependency via NPM.